jgm/pandoc/doc/lua-filters.md

 Object equality is determined by checking the Haskell representation for equality.

-### Common Methods
+### Common methods

 #### walk {#type-inline:walk}

 `walk(self, lua_filter)`

 Applies a Lua filter to the Inline element.
-Just as for full-document filters, the order in which elements are handled are are Inline → Inlines → Block → Blocks.
+Just as for full-document filters, the order in which elements are traversed can be controlled by setting the `traverse` field of the filter;
+see the section on [traversal order][Traversal order].

-Note that the filter is applied to the subtree, but *not* to the element itself.
-The rationale is that the element might be deleted by the filter, leading to possibly unexpected results.
+Note that the filter is applied to the subtree, but not to the `self` inline element.
+The rationale is that otherwise the element could be deleted by the filter, or replaced with multiple inline elements, which might lead to possibly unexpected results.

 Parameters: